Polymer/old-docs-site/app/2.0/start/first-element/step-2.md

     }
     ```

+  * The element has a constructor:

+    ```
+    constructor() {
+      super();
+    }
+    ```

+    At the moment, this constructor does nothing.
+It is included here as a placeholder since we'll use it later.

   * At the end of the script, this line calls the "define" method from the Custom Elements API to register your element:

     ```
     customElements.define(IconToggle.is, IconToggle);
     ```